WiseCoding/intro-laravel/README.md

 -   The home page will show a few pictures of the restaurant (tip: get some from Unsplash), and a menu (tip: it's a minimalist menu with only 3 choices of meal, no drinks, and no desserts 🤷‍♂️)
 -   The Reviews page will have a form to collect reviews with: name of the reviewer (required), 1-5 star choice (required), comment (optional)
 -   Under the form, the Reviews page will show the last 10 reviews submitted
--   The header of both pages will contain the restaurant's logo (tip: create one on https://hatchful.shopify.com/) and the links to the two pages (Home and Reviews)
+-   The header of both pages will contain the restaurant's logo and the links to the two pages (Home and Reviews)
 -   The footer of both pages will contain the restaurant's address and opening hours

 # The Team 👥